-Skewer each corn through a dowel or chopstick.
+Skewer each corn through a wooden dowel, skewer, or chopstick.
 Position it in the middle of the dowel.

 |3.||Before you start painting or printing, cover your work area with a mat or with newspapers.
 Remember to wear a smock or old clothes when using fabric paint.

 Unless you plan to print on the entire apron, it is useful to put masking tape along the borders of the areas where you will be printing on the apron.

 |4.||There are two ways on which to transfer paint from your palette/ tray to the corn:

 a.)
 As shown in the photo, paint directly on the entire surface of the corn.

 b.)
 Hold the corn by its dowel handle and roll it back and forth onto a tray of fabric paint so that the entire surface of the corn picks up paint.

 |5.||Shake off any excess/dripping paint before rolling the corn along the fabric.
 Corn makes very unique and interesting prints!|

 |6.||You may designate a corn for each color of fabric paint or wipe the corn with a paper towel each time you change colors.
 Also remember to print within the borders marked by the masking tape.|